“Daly is the ‘asshole god’ of this virtual world, and his word is law.”

 And, he suffers the consequences of that abuse.

-Reason I bring this up today is because, while having your own media platforms doesn’t give you that much power, it can give you a lot more power over your fate, and the fate of those you serve and sell to, than you might think.
+Reason I bring this up today is because, while having your own media platforms doesn’t give you the power to bend reality, it can give you a lot more power over your fate, and the fate of those you serve and sell to, than you might think.

 Some medias give you more power than others.

 Like, for example, social media has rules you have to follow.
 Same with mobile apps or even email and a website (which your host can always shut down).

 But a media you sell via the postal system, for example, has no rules I can think of, as long as you are not doing anything illegal.
 You can “say” whatever you want in a print newsletter or book, for example, and other offline media you own.
 In the US you are even protected by the First Amendment to do so.

 Point is, each media available to businesses is different.

 With their own pros & cons, their own reach, and their own profit potentials.

 And the real power is NOT in controlling and mastering just one media, but stacking and combining as many as you can, in as many ways as you can, selling with them in all the means for doing so as you can.